awslabs/aws-iot-device-client/source/jobs/README.md

 When running a shell-command job, for instance: creating a new file under `tmp` directory using `touch /temp/new-file`.
 You can follow similar steps in `Creating Your Own Job Handler`.
 The difference are:

-1. `shell-command-handler` is already created under `sample-job-handler` directory if you have copied entire directory during setup.
+1. `shell-command-handler.sh` is already created under `sample-job-handler` directory if you have copied entire directory during setup.
 All you need to do is to create a job document for the shell-command.
-2. `action.name` needs to be `shell-command` in order to invoke `shell-command-handler.sh` from `sample-job-handler` directory.
+2. `action.type` needs to be `runShellCommand` in order to invoke `shell-command-handler.sh` from `sample-job-handler` directory.
 3. `handler`'s value needs to be `shell-command-handler.sh`

 **Sample shell-command job document**